We Have Adapted to COVID-19

-We expect to have fewer flowers on hand than normal, both in variety and quantity, because sales have decreased substantially and because we expect the supply chain to be impacted.
+We expect to have fewer flowers on hand than normal, both in variety and quantity, because sales have decreased substantially and because the supply chain has been impacted.
 This may mean that we are unable to make an arrangement exactly as you have seen it on the website or as you have described to us.
 We will also be changing the offerings on our website depending on the flowers we actually have in stock.
 Please bear with us as we try to assist you.
 We will make sure that anything we send out is beautiful and fresh.

 Thank you for your understanding, King West Flowers